sammosummo/sammosummo.github.io/_posts/2017-08-13-moving_to_github_pages.md

 GitHub pages is integrated with the static site-generating software, [ Jekyll](http://jekyllrb.com).
-My previous site was made using [WordPress](https://wordpress.com), and I haven’t written any HTML for a long, long time.From what I’ve seen of Jekyll so far though, it looks pretty cool!
+My previous site was made using [WordPress](https://wordpress.com), and I haven’t written any HTML for a long, long time.
+But from what I’ve seen so far, it looks pretty cool!
 Things have certainly moved along since the days of good old [GeoCities](http://blog.geocities.institute)!